foobar404/moth/roadmap.md

     - hold shift to imitate mouse pressed (for trackpad users)
     - custom shortcuts
 - colors
+    - Color pallets that are premade
+    - Option to create a color pallet from sprite
     - previous 2 color switch
     - color pallette recommendations
     - recommend colors based on current pallete and AI